anttiluode/RecurrentGeometricNet/README.md

 # Dynamic Geometric Net — the trainable v5

+EDIT: Added 'chiral eye' that uses this with its own readme.

 ![dynamic geometric net](dynamic_geometric_net.png)

 *A geometric-neuron network that **learns its own bands and its own directed edges**, and solves a direction task that no power readout can.*